mgtools/MicroKPNN/README.md

  python impNodes_boxplot.py output/NetworkDir/kingdom10 output/Results/kingdom10 output/Analysis/ 2
  ```
  ### Instructions on how to run MicorKPNNs on your data
-Based on our results the genus rank mostly give better results than the others

-Mention the difference between running on the server with GPU and without GPU:
+Based on our results the genus rank generally gives good results.
+If you don't want to try all combinations of the hyperameters (taxonomic rank and number of unknown hidden node) to find the best one you may go with genus.

- it takes around 1 hour to run for one combination and also around 40 to 50 hour to run for all combinations if you use GPU
+Runtime: If you use a computer with GPUs, it does help.
+It takes about 1 hour to run for one combination, and it may take up to 40 to 50 hour to run for all combinations if you use GPU.